mahiruu/ghost-chan/README.md

 For network-manager only.
 Project is in alpha version~

-required dependencies: `nmap, net-tools(route, ifconfig), macchanger, bash`
+required dependencies: `nmap, net-tools(route, ifconfig), macchanger, bash, NetworkManager`

 package names may vary by distros